mlandry22/kaggle/modern_logistic_regression/README.md

 Modern Logistic Regression
 ======

-This is a separate collection of files that support the talk I gave to the Austin Machine Learning Meetup on 1/19/2015.
+This is a small collection of files that support the talk I gave to the Austin Machine Learning Meetup on 1/19/2015.

 These scripts are used directly (OK by the amusing license) from Kaggle forums, and provide a fantastic entry point for robust classification tasks.